Use AI freely. We'll help you protect the film.

 DGA

-Directors must retain creative control over AI elements
+Tentative 2026 deal reached — directors retain creative control over AI

 - AI-generated content (backgrounds, VFX, B-roll) must be disclosed to the director before use